jdesboeufs/connect-mongo/Readme.md

   - `hash` (optional) Hash is an object, which will determine wether hash the sid in mongo, since it's not undefined, means sid will be hashed
   - `hash.salt` Salt will be used to hash the sid in mongo, default salt is "connect-mongo"
   - `hash.algorithm` Hash algorithm, default algorithm is "sha1"

-## Removing expired sessions

-  connect-mongo uses MongoDB's TTL collection feature (2.2+) to have mongod automatically remove expired sessions. (mongod runs this check every minute.)

-  **Note:** By connect/express's default, session cookies are set to expire when the user closes their browser (maxAge: null).
-In accordance with standard industry practices, connect-mongo will set these sessions to expire two weeks from their last 'set'.
-You can override this behavior by manually setting the maxAge for your cookies -- just keep in mind that any value less than 60 seconds is pointless, as mongod will only delete expired documents in a TTL collection every minute.

 ## Tests